NaaeemMalik/my-Chromium-forks/android_webview/docs/how-does-loading-work.md

 WebView APK and the app APK, it's possible for asset filenames to collide.
 It appears that in this case, WebView's assets take priority, which mean that our assets work as expected, but the app will get the wrong files and may break.
-This is a particular problem for any app that includes GTX Browser code while also using the system WebView, since filename collisions are highly likely.
+This is a particular problem for any app that includes GTx Browser code while also using the system WebView, since filename collisions are highly likely.

 ### Resources